Project Summary

 Project Description

-A 20-inch gas line on the Pattullo Bridge ensures more than 35,000 homes and businesses in New Westminster, Burnaby and Coquitlam receive the natural gas that they count on every day.
+The former Pattullo Bridge in New Westminster, B.C., contained a 20-inch gas line that ensured more than 35,000 homes and businesses in New Westminster, Burnaby, and Coquitlam received the natural gas that they counted on every day.

-The British Columbia Ministry of Transportation and Infrastructure is preparing to replace the Pattullo Bridge.
-The Ministry’s design standards do not permit a gas line on the new bridge, so FortisBC is building six (6) kilometers of new gas line in Burnaby.
+The British Columbia Ministry of Transportation and Infrastructure needed to replace the almost-century-old span due to safety concerns, high crash risks, and its unsound seismic construction; however, the Ministry’s modern design standards did not permit a gas line on the new bridge, so FortisBC built six kilometers of new gas line in the neighbouring City of Burnaby.

-• Installation of approximately 5.7 km of NPS20 of IP pipeline of maximum operating pressure (MOP) 2070 kPa;
+• The installation of approximately 5.7 km of NPS20 of IP pipeline of maximum operating pressure (MOP) 2070 kPa, located between Lougheed Highway and Sperling Ave, and 16th Ave and 4th St;

 • Tie-ins to the existing Fortis IP gas lines in Burnaby, BC;

-• Construction of a pressure reducing station at the end of the IP NGL Feed of NPS20; and
+• The construction of a pressure-regulating station at the end of the IP NGL Feed of NPS20, located at the intersection of 16th Ave and 4th St;

 • Trenchless construction including HDD and Auger Bore installation methods.

-RAM’s Role was to provide Project Services to oversee the on-site construction work being performed by Fortis’ Contractors on behalf of Fortis including
+RAM provided project services to oversee the on-site construction work being performed by contractors who worked on behalf of Fortis.
+Our responsibilities included:

 Project Highlights